fluid-project/jira-to-11ty/src/issues/FLUID-6384.md

     {
       "author": "Justin Obara",
       "date": "2019-08-19T12:39:29.303-0400",
-      "body": "@@Alan Harnum mentioned <https://github.com/ThomasJockin/lexend> to me in the fluid-work channel today.
+      "body": "Alan Harnum mentioned <https://github.com/ThomasJockin/lexend> to me in the fluid-work channel today.
 Lexend is a variable font for improving reading-proficiency.\n"
     }
   ]
 }